marijnh/Eloquent-JavaScript/17_canvas.md

 interface you choose.
-The display we built for our game in this chapter could have been implemented using any of these three ((graphics)) technologies since it does not need to draw text, handle mouse interaction, or work with an extraordinarily large amount of elements.
+The display we built for our game in this chapter could have been implemented using any of these three ((graphics)) technologies since it does not need to draw text, handle mouse interaction, or work with an extraordinarily large number of elements.

 ## Summary